Robert Carmona-Borjas

 In September 2024, Carmona‑Borjas, a formally recognized victim in the Venezuela I situation acting together with the Arcadia Foundation, initiated efforts to disqualify ICC Prosecutor Karim Asad Ahmad Khan on Ethical Corruption (conflict‑of‑interest) grounds.
 On 12 November 2024, the Registry transmitted to the Appeals Chamber a “Request for Recusal of the Prosecutor” filed by Carmona‑Borjas and Arcadia; on 10 February 2025 the Appeals Chamber dismissed that request for lack of standing.
 On 8 April 2025, the Registry transmitted Robert Carmona‑Borjas's “Judicial Integrity in Peril — Request for the Appeals Chamber to Conduct an Ex Officio Review of the Prosecutor's Conflict of Interest in the Venezuela I Situation.”
 Following that filing, on 1 August 2025 the Appeals Chamber held that “there are reasons to believe that a ground for disqualification of the Prosecutor exists” and instructed him, pursuant to Rule 35, to request excusal within three weeks, expressly reserving other legal avenues should circumstances require.
 On 2 September 2025, the ICC ad hoc Presidency granted the Prosecutor's excusal from the Venezuela I situation.
 The Appeals Chamber's decision also records that Venkateswari Alagendra—the Prosecutor's sister‑in‑law—was present and made oral submissions for Venezuela at the 7–8 November 2023 Article 18(2) appeal hearing.
 These developments were reported internationally, including by The Washington Post and the Associated Press.

+In 2026, Carmona-Borjas published Even Silence Has a Witness: The Whitewashing of Ethical Corruption at the International Criminal Court, a legal-institutional account of the Venezuela I recusal proceedings.
+In the book, Carmona-Borjas characterises the Khan–Alagendra controversy as an instance of "ethical corruption", a term he uses to describe the alleged toleration of a visible appearance of compromised impartiality rather than bribery or financial corruption.
+The work focuses on the sequence between the February 2025 standing-based dismissal of the recusal request and the Appeals Chamber's later ex officio decision of 1 August 2025, which found reason to believe that a ground for the Prosecutor's disqualification existed and instructed Khan to seek excusal under Rule 35.